With White Chocolate & Pistachios

 What does all this have to do with food?
 A lot, actually.
 I had no real intentions of doing any Christmas cooking on the site, because Christmas recipes seem to walk the thin tinsel line between charming and ridiculous.
 I watched gleefully as many of my fellow Canadian food bloggers wrote up dozens of different holiday cookie recipes, but it never once occurred to me to submit something of my own.
 Because while I love Christmas cookies (like many people, we have a handful of beloved family classics), I didn't feel like I had anything interesting to contribute to the discussion.
 I was happy with my role as cookie consumer (very, very happy), but I loathed the idea of trying to slap together some green-and-red monstrosity just for the sake of surfing the Christmas-blog-traffic wave.
 Basically, I put it out of my mind altogether.
 No cookie recipes for me.

 One damp and chilly afternoon alone with my kids changed things.
 Feeling a little bored and cooped up, we collectively decided that some baking was in order.
 My two boys are fascinated by cooking and being in the kitchen.
-My oldest is old enough to help (or ‘help,’ depending on the situation), and my youngest is old enough to want to watch and/or touch every last thing, so I wanted to do something that we could all get in on, but that wouldn’t be too complicated.
-I realized I didn’t really have a recipe to work with, but I did have a pantry full of odds and ends, and an abiding love of shortbread.
-I had just the right amount of butter, but plain shortbread didn’t seem exciting enough.
+My oldest is old enough to help (or 'help,' depending on the situation), and my youngest is old enough to want to watch and/or touch every last thing, so I wanted to do something that we could all get in on, but that wouldn't be too complicated.
+I realized I didn't really have a recipe to work with, but I did have a pantry full of odds and ends, and an abiding love of shortbread.
+I had just the right amount of butter, but plain shortbread didn't seem exciting enough.
 So we brainstormed.
-Both my kids adore dried cranberries, and my oldest loves white chocolate (son #2 probably does too, but he’s too little to actually have it yet).
-I’m not the world’s biggest white chocolate fan, as I find it overwhelmingly sweet and rich, but I realized it would work perfectly when used in moderation and partnered with pistachios.
-A recipe crystallized before our eyes, and before I even knew what was happening, we’d come up with a family Christmas cookie recipe, that also happens to be red, white, and green.
+Both my kids adore dried cranberries, and my oldest loves white chocolate (son #2 probably does too, but he was too little to have it when we first made these).
+I'm not the world's biggest white chocolate fan, as I find it overwhelmingly sweet and rich, but I realized it would work perfectly when used in moderation and partnered with pistachios.
+A recipe crystallized before our eyes, and before I even knew what was happening, we'd come up with a family Christmas cookie recipe, that also happens to be red, white, and green.
 Like our furry green friend the Grinch, my cranky Christmas heart grew three sizes that day.